This blog gives you an insight into Cover Orders.

-A Cover Order is any market order which is placed along with a Stop Loss Order.
-In a Cover Order the buy/sell order is always a Market Order and is accompanied with a compulsory Stop Loss order, in a specified range.
+A Cover Order is an order which is placed along with a compulsory Stop Loss Order.
+In a Cover Order the buy/sell order can be a Limit/Market Order and is accompanied with a compulsory Stop Loss order, in a specified range.
 This Stop Loss Order cannot be cancelled.

 Since the Stop Loss Order is being placed simultaneously, while getting into the contract, the risk that is being taken automatically reduces.
 Because the risk reduces, the margin requirement also automatically reduces.
 Remember that all cover orders (CO) will be automatically squared off around 3:20 PM and hence this is a good tool for Intraday traders only.